fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 module.exports = User
 ```

-Now the query raised by the function call <i>User.findAll()</i> has the following where-condition
+Now the query caused by the function call <i>User.findAll()</i> has the following where-condition:

 ```
 WHERE "user". "disabled" = false;
 ```

-It is also possible to define other scopes for models:
+For models, it is possible to define other scopes as well:

 ```js
 User.init({